 I also love my big two quart glass bowl with a spout for brewing tea.
 It helps me to pour the tea into my big jar without spilling everywhere.
 I actually have my great grandma’s vintage one PLUS this one from amazon.
 The newer one has a non-slip silicon ring on the bottom that keeps it from slipping off of my countertop.

-Think of your SCOBY your little BFF with a Starbucks addiction.
+Think of your SCOBY as your little BFF with a Starbucks addiction.
 It needs to be consuming high sugar and caffeine to keep it functioning!
 The SCOBY is able to take in all of these not-so-great things and turn it into a really nutritious byproduct!

 Now let’s talk about alcohol.
 Short answer, yes, there could be roughly 0.5% alcohol in store-bought kombucha.
 A teeny tiny bit.
 It is also worth noting that homemade kombucha can have an alcohol content of possibly 2-3%.